2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/razor-component.md

 ---
 # RazorComponent API

-As of 2sxc 10.20, all Razor templates should start with a line like
+As of 2sxc 12, all Razor templates should start with a line like
-`@inherits ToSic.Sxc.Dnn.RazorComponent`
+`@inherits Custom.Hybrid.Razor12` or `@inherits Custom.Dnn.Razor12`
 to make sure that it has all the new features.

 > [!WARNING]